shouyang/CMPUT497TermProject/README.md

 INSTRUCTIONS:
 This project is split into two sections:
 1. Benchmark evaluation of RAKE and TextRank
 To run this, please run 'benchmark.py' as you normally would a Python file.
+This should be executed from the /scripts folder.
 You will likely need to download Python package 'lxml' and spaCy's english model file if not already installed.
 This will take about 15-20 minutes to run.
 Analysis results will be printed out, and no user input is required.